 Munich is drawing talent from all over the globe: some choose to work at large, established companies, while others are putting their bright ideas into practice by establishing startups.
 As a result, Munich has become home to a culturally diverse group of international business people.
 This makes it the ideal setting to network, to share ideas and create business opportunities and new ventures.

 Gaining an international business education is an invaluable asset.
 Students from all over the globe come to the city to study at many of Munich’s top universities and business schools.
-As an added benefit, it also provides students with the perfect opportunity to learn German.
+This city also provides students with the perfect opportunity to learn German.
+Most international students are required to have student health insurance in Germany.

 The favourable economic conditions ensure that there are plentiful job and internship opportunities at the international organizations that call Munich home.
 Students studying abroad in Munich often obtain jobs at these prestigious companies directly after completing their studies and internships.